JacobDFrank/jacobdfrank/src/site/content/Home.md

 ---
 title: Home
 intro: >-
-  Test Hey Hey—I'm Jacob Frank, a designer, student, developer, and aspiring manager
+  Hi, I'm Jacob Frank, and this here's my website.
+I think of myself as a designer, developer, and aspiring manager.
 subIntro: >-
-  Test Currently redesigning folio site and working on Thought At Work.
+  I'm currently redesigning my portfolio and working on Thought At Work.
   Incoming Experience designer on the design systems tooling team at Adobe.
 ---